 Every interaction with a customer – even one in which they are looking to downgrade service or cancel a subscription – matters.
 Gracefully ending a relationship builds rapport and trust.
 It opens the possibility that the customer will change their mind, come back or at least say good things about you in public.

 What’s your client termination process like?
 Do you make it easy?
-Do you help make smooth the transition?
+Do you help make the transition smooth?
 Do you communicate that providing the most value possible is your commitment?
-Or, are you communicating that taking your customers money is the only thing that matters?
+Or, are you communicating that taking your customers’ money is the only thing that matters?